mcomunita/afx-research/README.md

 ---
 ## Citation

-If you find this project useful, please consider citing us:
+If you find this work useful, please consider citing us:

 ```BibTex
 @article{comunita2024afx,